🚀

 Test

 Objective: Validate the effectiveness and usability of the Saveplates app with real users so that we know the design is intuitive, functional, and aligns with user needs.
-Through testing with diverse groups, we hoped to gather insights to guide improvements, ultimately creating a seamless experience that encouraged regular app engagement.

 Usability Testing